-IvacyVPN should be able to keep you safe online as it offers military-grade encryption.
-However, there are some concerns about their business location, and lack of essential security features on some of their platforms.
+While Ivacy is based in Singapore, this doesn’t make this VPN unsafe to use.
+On the contary, IvacyVPN should be able to keep you safe online as it offers military-grade encryption.
+However, there are some concerns about lack of essential security features on some of their platforms.

 Ivacy VPN uses the AES 256-bit cipher.
 That’s military-grade encryption for you.
 So if someone decided to crack that 256-bit key, it would take more than a lifetime, even with the world’s fastest computer.
 Therefore, there’s virtually no way someone could intercept your traffic and learn what and where you’re downloading and uploading.

 Just like most providers, Ivacy VPN offers you a number of different tunneling protocols to choose from.
 Let’s take a look at each one of them.

 OpenVPN is probably the most popular protocol in the VPN industry.
 There’s a faster UDP iteration and a more stable and secure TCP option.
 Available on Windows and Android.

 IKEv2 gives you fast connection times and better performance than OpenVPN.
 However, it’s often supported only on some devices.
 Ivacy VPN has it on Windows, macOS, and iOS.
 However, they call it IKEV, which causes some confusion because there’s also an outdated v1 version.

 L2TP/IPSec is an outdated tunneling protocol.
 However, plenty of providers still offer it to their users.
 Ivacy VPN is not an exception here, supporting it on Windows and iOS.